TheSpaceDevs/.github/profile/README.md

 ### Launch-related News 🚀

-- <a href="https://spaceflightnow.com/2023/02/04/spanish-owned-communications-satellite-ready-for-weekend-launch/" >🔗</a> **[Spaceflight Now]** Spanish-owned communications satellite ready for weekend launch
+- <a href="https://spaceflightnow.com/2023/02/04/spanish-owned-communications-satellite-ready-for-weekend-launch/" >🔗</a> **[Spaceflight Now]** Spanish-owned communications satellite ready for launch from Cape Canaveral

 <hr>
   <div align="center">
-  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20230205T223139">2023-02-05 22:31:39 UTC</a>
+  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20230205T230612">2023-02-05 23:06:12 UTC</a>
   <br>
   <!-- <a href="https://medium.com/@g.h.garrett" target="_blank">Learn to add space launches to your profile here!</a> -->
 </div>